 - Online Only

 Combining a thin, sweet orange skin with juicy, tangy-sweet flesh, Fukushu kumquats are a favorite for eating out of hand, baking in tarts, making into marmalade or using as a garnish for cocktails.
-Our bare-root citrus tree arrives ready for planting in a pot or in the ground.
+Our kumquat tree arrives ready for transplanting into the ground, a planter, or a decorative container (wooden planter shown not included).
 A dwarf variety, it will bear fragrant white blossoms in the spring and olive-sized fruit in the winter.

 - Grow indoors in all zones; outdoors in zones with light frost conditions.

 - 3-year old tree arrives fully rooted in a black plastic pot and is suitable for container or ground planting.

 - Grows 4'–8' high, 3'–4' wide in a pot; 10'–12' high, 8' – 10' wide in the ground.

 - Produces fragrant, white flowers in spring and olive-sized fruits in winter.

 - Agricultural regulations prohibit shipment to FL, TX, AZ.

 - Dimensions & More Info